If you’re looking for a meaningful way to serve your community, the Medical Reserve Corps (MRC) might be for you.

 Anyone who has a health or medical license (including alternative care) in good standing.

-Anyone with a health or medical license (including alternative care) that is in good standing.
-Your license must be overseen by a state licensing board that conducts at least one criminal background check upon initial licensure.
+Your license must be overseen by a state licensing board that conducts at least one criminal background check at the time you were first licensed.

 - Community reception centers and shelter operations